Raynafs/ButterflyApp/README.md

-# ButterflyApp
+# ButterflyApp Using KTOR
-This is an app that displays a list of random butterflies one by one.
+This project is a simple example of a RESTful API built with KTOR, which generates random butterflies.
+The API can be used to retrieve a random butterfly from a list of all available butterflies.